 MikroTik

-This guide will show you how to connect your MikroTik device to the GoodAccess Gateway via a site-to-site connection using the IPsec protocol.
+This guide will show you how to connect your MikroTik device to the GoodAccess Gateway via a site-to-site connection using the IPSec protocol.

 Connecting MikroTik with IKEv2